joseasantacruz/menu-fe/README.md

 ### Assumptions
 1. The names of the MenuItems cannot be repeated, the elimination is done by name.
+2. As a test, 3 MenuItems are created for each menu.

 ### Prerequisites
 1. Node.js